meeran2019/microservice-architecture/Overview.md

 - Dockerfile which contains instruction to generate the image.
 For ECR, use the AWS user and 'aws ecr get-login-password' to create the docker login. 'docker push' to push the imageinto ECR.
 - Update the latest image version in helm values.yaml file to reflect the latest image.
 - ArgoCD which is running in cluster will trigger the deployment.
-- For code repo, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/spring-boot-backend-code which contains the Dockerfile and Jenkinsfile.
+- For code snippet, refer the https://github.com/meeran2019/microservice-architecture/tree/develop/spring-boot-backend-code which contains the Dockerfile and Jenkinsfile.

 **For nodejs application:**
 - When developer push the code to Github, with the help of webhook, it will trigger the jenkins pipeline.
 From github, source code is downloaded which includes Jenkinsfile and Dockerfile.